rbnhmll/vue-workshop/vueJS_workshop.md

 ```

 >**Note** ☝
-> Since we are now including the `errorMessage` in this component, we need to remember to remove it from the main Vue Object.
+> Since we are now including the `errorMessage` in this component, we need to remember to remove it from the main Vue `Object`.

 Now that we have a little practice building components, let's take care of the more complex components of our app: _Search_, and _Results_!